 8. A Course in Miracles

 A Course in Miracles is a yearlong curriculum of text, workbook lessons, and teachings that reframe perception from fear to love.
-Its form of true forgiveness is designed to undo ego-based thinking and restore a sense of unity.
+Its practice of true forgiveness aims to undo ego-based thinking and restore a sense of unity.

 Key takeaway and how to practice